littlecolumns/little-geocoder/README.md

 It didn't freeze, it's just busy geocoding for you!
 It should finish eventually.
 Just be patient.
 Very, very patient.

 _At some point it would be nice to implement threads so that this doesn't happen._

+### Help!
+I'm building this myself and it's HUGE!

+Anaconda on Windows installs versions of numpy & friends that include something called MKL.
+MKL is big.
+Anaconda doesn't play nice with `venv` so the only way I could figure out to get around it was to just uninstall Anaconda and install the normal Python.org version instead.

+## Attribution

+Icon made by [Smashicons](https://www.flaticon.com/authors/smashicons) from [www.flaticon.com](https://www.flaticon.com/) and is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/)